samaradel/www_threefold/www.threefoldtoken.com/content/information/press-release.md

 ThreeFold is creating a new Internet, based on innovative technologies and powered by millions of people, and is launching a unique digital currency backed by Internet infrastructure.

 *"The Internet today is not neutral; it’s mostly delivered and controlled by a few tech giants.
-It’s time to take it back," says Kristof De Spiegeleer, Founder at the Threefold Foundation*

 The TFT is a very different type of token: